Rukeanu/SQL-6/README.md

 | Language                        | SQL, DML, DDL                                                                                              |

-Actually, we have to make improvements to data consistency from one side and performance tuning from the other side.
-Please create a multicolumn unique index (with name `idx_person_discounts_unique`) that prevents duplicates of pair values person and pizzeria identifiers.
+Actually, we need to improve data consistency from one side and performance tuning from the other side.
+Please create a multi-column unique index (named `idx_person_discounts_unique`) that prevents duplicates of the person and pizzeria identifier pairs.

-After creation of a new index, please provide any simple SQL statement that shows proof of index usage (by using `EXPLAIN ANALYZE`).
+After creating a new index, please provide any simple SQL statement that shows proof of the index usage (using `EXPLAIN ANALYZE`).
-The example of “proof” is below
+The proof example is below:

     ...
     Index Scan using idx_person_discounts_unique on person_discounts